zenstackhq/zenstack/docs/get-started/learning-the-zmodel-language.md

 ### Accessing relation fields in policy

-As you've seen in the examples above, in policy expressions you can access fields from relations.
+As you've seen in the examples above, you can access fields from relations in policy expressions.
 For example, to express "a user can be read by any user sharing a space" in the `User` model, you can directly read into its `membership` field.

 ```prisma
     @@allow('read', membership?[space.members?[user == auth()]])
 ```

-In most cases when you use a "to-many" relation in policy rule, you'll use "Collection Predicate" to expression a condition.
+In most cases, when you use a "to-many" relation in a policy rule, you'll use "Collection Predicate" to express a condition.
 See [next section](#collection-predicate-expressions) for details.

 ### Collection predicate expressions

-Collection predicate are boolean expressions used to express condition over a list.
+Collection predicate expressions are boolean expressions used to express conditions over a list.
 It's mainly designed for building policy rules for "to-many" relations.
 It has three forms of syntaxes:

 1. Any